 Are you familiar with reverse searing?
 When you reverse sear prime rib, it simply means that the meat is seared at the end of the cooking time instead of at the beginning.

-- Beef Prime Rib — Choose an 8-10 pound standing prime rib (bone-in).
+- Beef Prime Rib: Choose an 8-10 pound standing prime rib (bone-in).
 This means that the rib bones are still attached and allow the rib to stand on the bones.
 The bones add flavor, so avoid buying a boneless roast.
-Some people like to remove the bones and use them as a base to rest the roast onto, this also makes the finished prime rib easier to slice.
+Some people like to remove the bones and use them as a base to rest the roast on, this also makes the finished prime rib easier to slice.

-- Herbs — Although I added dried rosemary, thyme, and herbs de province to the butter and garlic crust mixture, fresh herbs can definitely be substituted.
+- Herbs: Although I added dried rosemary, thyme, and herbs de province to the butter and garlic crust mixture, fresh herbs can definitely be substituted.
+If you do use fresh herbs, use 3x the amount.

 Day 1 | Season Prime Rib and Prepare Herbed Butter

-Tip: This method of drying the roast in the fridge is called dry brining (some call it dry-aging, but dry-aging takes a lot longer).
-This method of dry brining is also used in my son's outstanding Grilled Ribeyes Basted in Butter recipe.
+Pro Tip: This method of drying the roast in the fridge is called dry brining (some call it dry-aging, but dry-aging takes a lot longer).
+This same method is used in this best way to grill ribeyes post.

 Garlic Herb Buttery Crust